-This classic pony car is a fashionable convertible.
+This classic pony car is a fashionable convertible that will appeal to any muscle car enthusiast.
 The Camaro was Chevrolet’s response to the Ford Mustang, and this was the first year of the Camaro.
 While this car was the base-level trim (RS), it is a great example of the stylish 1960s and the red is an eye-catching color.

 If you wish to use this car for a photo-shoot at the museum instead of off-site, a discounted rate will be provided.
 If you wish to commercially publish a photograph of our cars, approval must be granted prior to publication from the California Automobile Museum and additional fees will apply.